 This year will be all about conscious spending and making BDO happy by bumping up that emergency fund while maintaining investments.
 The road to 1 is on again.

 The more obvious change is how you’ve turned our living space to your living space.
-The living room has 2 prams across each end, my coffee table has a rocker for centerpiece, there’s a big box of unopened high chair in the kitchen, and colorful clutter — rattles, blankies, milk bottles, small clothes — everywhere.
+The living room has a pram across each end, the coffee table has a rocker for centerpiece, there’s a big box of an unopened high chair in the kitchen, and colorful clutter — rattles, blankies, milk bottles, small clothes — everywhere.
 All these at 3 months!